 A change in federal regulations put an end to this, taking the liability off individual drivers and placing it upon the shipping companies that contract with them to haul their loads.
 Federal Motor Carrier Safety Administration regulations eliminate the distinction between independent contractors and employees with respect to motor carriers.
 All drivers for a motor carrier company, including independent contractors, are now legislatively deemed, statutory employees.
 Motor carriers now bear the ultimate liability for any accident in which their drivers are at fault.

-Call Hasner Law to Discuss Your Savannah Truck Accident Injury
+Call Hasner Law PC to Discuss Your Case With A Savannah Truck Accident Lawyer